HFCherish/HFCherish.github.io/source/_drafts/VPN.md

 2. the data in the tunnel is encrepted
 3. if the tunnel detects attack, it will destroy the old tunnel & create a new one.

+Client-Server infrastructure.
+We need to know:

+1. external address (the address of vpn server)

+2. username & password

+These factors may influence the VPN quality:

+1. hacker penetrate. (like said above, during the rebuilt of tunnel, packets maybe lost)

+2. old wiring, which will cause frequent tunnel rebuilt, too

+3. old routers that not allow vpn passing through